darkyen/blog/app/employers/index.md

 *Jan 2010 - till it ended*

 EBR was the starting of my professional life in many perspective.
-Though I was the co-founder and served as a DJ and Developer the learning experiences on how to work in a team and how to be polite, how to control people were taught here.
+Though I was the co-founder and served as a DJ and Developer the learning experiences on how to work in a team and how to be polite, how to manage people were taught here.
 Sadly I cannot keep up with the stress of hosting a radio station anymore (Trust me its TOO much more work then you think !).
 Working there was an amazing expereince.

 Tech Stack :